SCCWRP/Checker-Toxicity/README.md

 There is an example data file in the data folder, called example.xlsx, the correct output for that data file is in validation/example_report.xlsx

 Be sure that your input data has the same column headers as example.xlsx, and that the data is formatted in the same fashion

+You can type
+> python3 main.py -h
+To print brief instructions